-NHS Test and Trace includes dedicated contact tracing staff working at national level under the supervision of Public Health England (PHE) and local public health experts who manage more complex cases.
-Local public health experts include both PHE health protection teams and local authority public health staff.
+NHS Test and Trace includes dedicated contact tracing staff working at national level who work closely with local public health experts.
+Local public health experts include Public Health England (PHE), health protection teams and local authority public health staff.

 You can read further information on how NHS Test and Trace works.

-In addition to maintaining and sharing records where requested, you must also continue to follow other government guidance to minimise the transmission of COVID-19.
+In addition to maintaining and sharing records where requested and displaying an official NHS QR poster, you must also continue to follow other government requirements and guidance to minimise the transmission of COVID-19.
 This includes maintaining a safe working environment and following social distancing guidelines.